versroot/itu-sdse-project/README.md

 For the exam submission, we expect you to submit a pdf containing:
 - the list of members of the group
-- the link to the github.com private repository hosting your solution.
+- the link to the github.com public repository hosting your solution.
 You will need to invite the three of us as collaborators: lasselundstenjensen, Jeppe-T-K, paolotell.

 The repository linked in the submission should contain: